Crisssoftware/Task2-Turtlebot-Service/README.md

 ## Additional Resources
 You are encouraged to use external resources to understand the task better:
 - **YouTube**: Feel free to watch videos explaining ROS 2 services and TurtleBot3 simulations.
 - **AI Tools**: You can use AI tools to clarify concepts, but **copying code directly from AI-generated responses is not allowed**.
-Trust me,we know when a code is AI-generated
+-
 ### ⚠️ Important Note
 You will be **asked extensively** about how your code works during the interview.
 Make sure you fully understand your implementation and can explain it in detail.
+And trust me, we know when a code is AI-generated

 ## Submission
 Once you have completed the task, submit the python file(s) for the node(s) and a video of turtlebot moving by giving it a terminal command for a specific set of time.